Wyoming County sitting in new technology sweet spot

 “As the Coalfields Expressway makes it to Pineville, then Welch, and then to the interstates in Virginia, it will create another massive and positive impact as a million folks a year will be traveling right through Wyoming County.
 We will need to convince them to stop and spend money.

 R.D.
 Bailey Lake encompasses 647 acres fed by the Guyandotte River.
 It includes open water with cliffs along the shore, coves and a backwater section that meanders up the river – all of which is surrounded by 18,000 wooded acres of the R.D.
 Bailey Lake Wildlife Management Area.
-The U.S. Army Corps of Engineers manages the lake project.
+The lake project is managed by the U.S. Army Corps of Engineers.

 Named for Marsh Fork Falls and Black Fork Falls, Twin Falls Resort State Park once possessed isolated farms spread across the rugged terrain.
 The park still boasts the tranquil beauty of unspoiled landscapes along with the deer and other wildlife that roam the 4,000 acres.